-INCOMPLETES/REPEATS/TRANSFERS/WITHDRAWALS A course for which a student receives a grade of I or R will not be counted toward the course completion requirements, nor will it be counted in the attempted hours until a letter grade replaces the I or R. A course that a student is auditing will not be counted in attempted or completed hours.
-A course in which a student receives a W, WP, or WF will count as hours attempted but not as hours completed.
+INCOMPLETES/REPEATS/TRANSFERS/WITHDRAWALS A course for which a student receives a grade of R will not be counted toward the course completion requirements, nor will it be counted in the attempted hours until a letter grade replaces the R. A course for which a student received a grade of I will be counted towards the course completion requirements as hours attempted, but not earned.
+The student's record will be re-evaluated when a letter grade replaces the I; however, in cases where the grade change occurs after the beginning of the semester following the assignment of the I, no adverse determinations will be applied retroactively.
+A course that a student is auditing will not be counted in attempted or completed hours.
+A course in which a student receives a W will count as hours attempted but not as hours completed.
 A course that is repeated will not count as hours attempted or completed.
 Developmental courses will count toward course completion requirements.
+Students who withdraw from the university and receive grades of W (withdrawal before the last day to drop a class) will be subject to the Federal Aid Refund and Returns policy as stated in the next section.
+Student who withdraw from the university and receive grades of WP or WF (withdrawal after the last day to drop a class) will not be subject to forfeiture of financial aid for the semester of withdrawal.
 No student may receive financial aid after attempting 186 credit hours or earning 165 credit hours, whichever comes first.
 Any transfer hours accepted by the institution will count in both total hours attempted and earned.

 FINANCIAL AID WARNING/PROBATION Students who fail to maintain satisfactory academic progress are automatically placed on Financial Aid Warning before they lose eligibility.
 Students on financial aid warning may continue to receive Title IV federal aid for one payment period (semester).
 Financial Aid Warning status may be assigned without an appeal or other action by the student.
 Students who fail to make satisfactory academic progress (SAP) during the payment period which the student was on financial aid warning will lose eligibility for Title IV federal aid or may appeal the determination (as described below) in anticipation of having eligibility for Title IV federal aid reinstated.
-Students on financial aid probation may receive aid for one payment period.
 While a student is on financial aid probation, the Financial Aid Committee may choose to require the student to fulfill specific terms and conditions, such as taking a reduced course load or enrolling in specific courses.
 At the end of one payment period on financial aid probation, the student must meet the University's SAP standards, or meet the requirements of the academic plan developed by the Financial Aid Committee to qualify for further Title IV federal aid.